tgandhi123/Test-Repo/Azure-Notebooks-Fall-2018-Package-Update.md

 * Please reach out to us via our github issue tracker if you blocked by this change.

-## List of package versions by kernel
+# List of package versions by kernel

-Click below to see a full list of package versions in each of the kernels and how they change with this update.
+Click below to see a full list of package versions in each of the kernels.

 <details><summary><strong><code>python2</code></strong></summary>